Used with permission from City of Clear Lake.

 Recycling collection is provided twice a month.
 Place recyclable items at curbside by 7 a.m.

 Absolute Waste observes the following holidays only: New Year’s Day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.
 This will result in a one day delay of your garbage or recycling pickup.

 What Can I Recycle?

 Clear glass food and beverage containers can be recycled.
 Residents need to remove any caps or rings from these containers and then rinse the container clean before it can be recycled.
 Labels do not have to be removed.

-Metal food and beverage cans are recyclable.
+Metal food and beverage cans, and empty aerosol cans are recyclable.
 Residents need to remove any paper labels from these containers and then rinse the container clean before it can be recycled.

 Plastic containers which have any code # (1-7) inside three arrows on the bottom of the container are recyclable.
 Containers must have a neck (be in the shape of a bottle or jug).
 Typically, these include natural and colored plastic containers such as milk, water, orange juice, liquid detergent, bleach and shampoo bottles.
 Remove caps and rings and discard those in trash.
 Rinse container prior to recycling.

 Oil and antifreeze containers, ice cream containers, margarine tubs, plastic bags and Styrofoam.

 Clean, dry newspaper with inserts and phone books are recyclable.